 This is Universal Time:

 Greenwich Mean Time (GMT) is sometimes confused with Universal Time (UT), also called Universal Coordinated Time (UTC).
-For most purposes, GMT and UT are the same.
-But technically, there is a difference.
+For most purposes, all these times are the same.
+Technically, there is a difference.
 UT is based on atomic clocks, which are extremely constant.
 GMT is based on the Earth’s rotation, which is not constant.
 To keep GMT and UT in sync, leap seconds are sometimes added or subtracted in a calendar year.